A-Star100/srb2-mods/CL_SpeedySonic/HOW_TO_EDIT.md

 - **Lumps:** These are, in fact, just regular files most of the time without a file extension.
 They are parts of the ZIP your mod is packaged in.
 PK3 archives are ZIP files at their core, so most unzipping software can unzip its contents (although you should use a Doom mod editor (like Slade) to edit the mod).

-- **[Lua](https://www.lua.org/):** A programming and scripting language that is often used in video games and supported Sonic Robo Blast 2 for adding gameplay abilities to your character without needing to create a whole mod with a Doom mod editor.
+- **[Lua](https://www.lua.org/):** A programming and scripting language that is often used in video games and supported Sonic Robo Blast 2 for adding custom game logic to your character or the game without needing to create a whole mod with a Doom mod editor.
 It's how I added the multithok ability to Speedy Sonic (the boost ability is built-in for SRB2, called DASHMODE).

 - **[SOC](https://wiki.srb2.org/wiki/SOC):** Sonic Object Configuration is a type of config file for Sonic Robo Blast 2 that is used in mods to define how your character will appear both in-game and in the character select screen.
-Unlike Lua, it is not as capable in adding gameplay abilites, and mostly meant for styling and adding some objects.
+Unlike Lua, it cannot add custom game logic, and is mostly meant for styling and adding some objects in stages.

 - **S_SKIN and SOC_PLAY:** These two lumps are very important for your character.
 These are **required** for your SRB2 mod, or else the game will show an error and refuse to launch the mod.
 Both of these specify important information about your character, such as the default color they use, the abilities they have, and more.